ietf-wg-nmop/IETF-Meetings/119/agenda.md

 # NETCONF/YANG Push Integration (15 min)

 Goals:
-* Problem space overview (functional perimeter of each involved component)
-* Clarify the problem to be solvedHighlight main integration concerns/missing pieces
+* Clarify the problem to be solved (Highlight main integration concerns/missing pieces)
-* Agree on a set of next steps
+* Describe the dependencies, status, and next steps

 ## An Architecture for YANG Push to Apache Kafka Integration (10 min)